- Login to iAGCO. Click Start a New Application under New Applications.

 - Answer Yes or No to the questions on the following screen.
 Also provide additional details in text boxes, as required.
 Click Next.

-- On the Documents to Attach screen, upload Required Documents as instructed.
+- On the Documents to Attach page, upload Required Documents as instructed.
 Click Upload File to attach files.
 Click Next to proceed.

 - Other documents may be provided at any time during the application process.
 Documents may be submitted in image formats.

-- Be sure to select the Document Type for each file once uploaded to accurately identify each document attached to your application.
+- Ensure to select the Document Type for each file once uploaded and attached to your application.
 A green check mark box will appear beside each document type once selected.

-- If there are any errors or missing information in any required fields, you will be instructed to fix each one on the Errors on Application page.
+- If there are any errors or missing information, you will be instructed to fix each one on the Errors on Application page.
 Click Fix next to each error to correct or provide the required information.

-We hope this guide helped you prepare for and complete your Charitable Gaming Eligibility application in iAGCO.
+We hope this guide helped you prepare for and complete your Provincial Break Open Ticket Licence application in iAGCO.

 If you have any questions or would like to provide comments or feedback on the application process, please contact AGCO Customer Service.
 Email email@example.com or call 416-326-8700 or 1-800-522-2876 (toll-free in Ontario) from 8:30 a.m. to 5 p.m.
 ET.